anshxgaur/PROJECT-2/README.md

 - `requests` + `BeautifulSoup` for web scraping revenue data
 - `pandas` for data manipulation
 - `matplotlib` for data visualization
-- Jupyter Notebook for development and documentation
+- Jupyter Notebook for development and documentations

 ## 📁 Project Structure
 -Question 1`: Extract Tesla stock data using `yfinance`